Blog

 How we can Help

-Should you feel disappointed about not receiving inheritance from your loved one’s will or under the intestacy rules, or if you are an executor or beneficiary who has received notice that an application under the Act might be made, please call us on 01252 733770 or e-mail us at enquiries@baker-law.co.uk and a member of the team will be in touch.
+Should you feel disappointed about not receiving inheritance from your loved one’s will or under the intestacy rules, or if you are an executor or beneficiary who has received notice that an application under the Act might be made, please call us on 01252 733770 or e-mail us at enquiries@baker-law.co.uk and a member of our expert probate lawyers will be in touch.

 Comments